BuddhiWathsala/ballerina-marketing-bot/README.md

     information | Hi, valued customer, <br /> For more inforamtion about our products please refer to out website abc.com. <br /><br /> Thanks. promotions  | Hi, valued customer, <br /> You can find out all the current promotion details from here abc.com/promotions. <br /><br /> Thanks.

-The app will retrieve all the unread messages from the given email, if these keywords exists in each email, this app will send the correcponding reply to the customer.
+The app will retrieve all the unread messages from the given email, if these keywords exist in each email, this app will send the corresponding reply to the customer.

 ## Steps to run